 In October, 2000, he began managing a separate model portfolio at Marketocracy, a company whose quest is to find the world’s best portfolio managers and investors.
 Over the following years he slowly rose through the ranks of their 100,000 tracked portfolios into their top 100 and then into their top 10.

-Chris now lives (without dragons) in the Dominican Republic with his girlfriend and his two kids.
+Chris now lives (without dragons) in Thailand.